 Will Epperson

-Hello and welcome!
-I am a PhD student in the Human Computer Interaction Institute at Carnegie Mellon University.
+I am a PhD candidate in the Human Computer Interaction Institute at Carnegie Mellon University.
 I work in the DIG research group and am advised by Dominik Moritz and Adam Perer.
-I did my undergrad at Georgia Tech where I studied Computer Science and researched intersectional ML model errors with Polo Chau.

-I've previously worked at Databricks, Microsoft Research, and Point72 Asset Management.
+I've previously interned at Databricks, Microsoft Research, and Point72 Asset Management.

 Recent Research Publications